coxinhaswap/pancake-document/products/ifo-initial-farm-offering/README.md

 Buy new tokens using CAKE.&#x20;

-The project gets the CAKE, PancakeSwap burns the participation fees CAKE. **You get the tokens.**
+The project gets the CAKE, CoxinhaSwap burns the participation fees CAKE. **You get the tokens.**

 1. **You will need CAKE** to participate.